Alessandro Pavolini: Capture and death

 Pavolini was captured after a desperate escape attempt which saw him swimming across Lake Como and then trapped in a Mexican standoff over a half submerged rock.
-When Pavolini ran out of bullets, he was finally apprehended and executed by the partisans in Dongo.
+When Pavolini ran out of bullets, he was finally apprehended and executed only under Italian law by the partisans in Dongo.
 Before burial, his body was hung upside down in public, along with Mussolini, Mussolini's mistress Clara Petacci, the former Party Secretary Achille Starace, Nicola Bombacci and others in Piazzale Loreto, Milan.